mimecuvalo/cra-all-the-things/docs/readme.md

 - web components? (e.g. check out youtube.com)
 - update `npm eject`
 - development of this repo: shouldn’t need to do yarn and then npm install in react-scripts
-- getCSSModuleLocalIdent causes problems with flightplan.js, should be able to build first and *then* link over new prod build but currently doing vice-versa unfortunately.

 ### p2 (ideas)

 - dev mode, sqllite
 - staging / canary server flags
-- Redis
 - immutability, via immutable.js / immer, graphql: `freezeResults: true` and `assumeImmutableResults: true`
 - serve.js currently uses a bundle.js server-side which gives crap stack traces. some beautiful day we wouldn't need to use webpack basically when we just went to be able to require the constructApps function directly!

-### 🔭 Things to explore (experimental roadmap)

-- re-evaluate CSS Modules
 - explore Koa
 - explore Next.js
 - js-event-bus (a la node's emit)?